The bacterium in Lyme Disease is shaped like a corkscrew.

 They live in the intestines of many tick species such as the deer tick and the western black-legged tick.
-When dogs are infested with ticks, they are likely to get this disease and have an infection.
+When dogs are infested with ticks, they are likely to get this disease and have an infection if Lyme disease is in your area.

 This disease can only be transmitted through a parasite, which means a dog who has the disease can not transmit it to a person.
 Ticks with the disease are able to infect the dog and invade the home the dog is living in.
 In turn, people living in the household will have a greater risk of also contracting the disease.